 - Staffed with a hall director and three resident assistants

 The majority of juniors and seniors live in Trinity Hall’s double rooms, as well as a few in singles, triples, and quads.
 Trinity Hall has four levels; each resident floor has a full kitchenette with all the necessities for residence hall living—toasters, microwaves, refrigerators, and storage for personal items.
 The ground floor has a student lounge equipped with a cable TV, VCR, and DVD player, a ping pong table, study tables, vending machines, and student mail access.
 The second floor offers a quiet study space with internet access.
-Residents have the option of mail delivery to the residence hall.

 - Houses 30-40 students